-Let us now image the Sun, with our pin hole camera.
+Let us now image the Sun, with our pinhole camera.
 We need a slightly different set up for this.
-We just need a large sheet of cardboard with a small pin hole in the middle.
+We just need a large sheet of cardboard with a small pinhole in the middle.
 Hold the sheet up in the Sun and let its shadow fall on a clear area.
 Do you see a small circular image of the Sun in the middle of the shadow of the cardboard sheet?

-Look at these pin hole images of the Sun when an eclipse is visible from your location.
-Adjust your pin hole and screen to get a clear image before the eclipse is to occur.
+Look at these pinhole images of the Sun when an eclipse is visible from your location.
+Adjust your pinhole and screen to get a clear image before the eclipse is to occur.
 Look at the image as the eclipse begins.
-You will notice a part of the Sun's image gradually becoming darker as the eclipse starts.
+You will notice a part of the image of the Sun gradually becoming darker as the eclipse starts.
 Never ever look directly at the Sun.
 That could be extremely harmful for the eyes.

-There is an interesting pin hole camera in Nature.
-Sometimes, when we pass under a tree covered with large number of leaves, we notice small patches of sun light under it (Fig. 11.6).
-These circular images are, in fact, pin hole images of the Sun.
-The gaps between the leaves, act as the pin holes.
+There is an interesting pinhole camera in nature.
+Sometimes, when we pass under a tree covered with large number of leaves, we notice small patches of sunlight under it (Fig. 11.6).
+These circular images are, in fact, pinhole images of the Sun.
+The gaps between the leaves, act as the pinholes.
 These gaps are all kinds of irregular shapes, but, we can see circular images of the Sun.
-Try to locate images of the Sun when an eclipse occurs next.
-That could be so much fun!
+Try to locate images of the